3mcd/byda/README.md

 | view	 		| string      	| Shorthand for 'file':'views/' + (path) + '.html'. 										|

 ###byda.base
-Set the base path for XHR
+Set the base path for XHR and HTML5 imports.

 ```javascript
 byda.base('/path/to/base');